 Students may appeal sanction decisions made by the the Manager, Student Conduct & Harm Reduction to the Associate Vice President Student Affairs within 10 calendar days of the original decision.

-For more information on Appeals please consult the Student Rights and Responsibilities Policy.
+For more information on Appeals please consult the Student Rights and Responsibilities Policy (PDF, 1MB).

 Category 1 offences